galaxyproject/training-material/topics/genome-annotation/tutorials/gene-centric/tutorial.md

 # Example history

-This [example history](https://usegalaxy.org/u/cartman/h/xbp1vgpsample) contains results of the analysis described in this tutorial.
+This [example history](https://usegalaxy.org/u/cartman/h/genecomparisonxbp1) contains results of the analysis described in this tutorial.

 {% snippet faqs/galaxy/histories_import.md %}

-You can use this history to inderstand the input datasets as well as outputs of the entire analysis.
+You can use this history to understand the input datasets as well as outputs of the entire analysis.
 The key items in the history are labelled with <kbd>tags</kbd>:

 > ### {% icon code-in %} Input dataset in the example history
 > - <kbd>EXONS</kbd> - amino acid translation of exons of the gene of interest (*XBP-1*)